kyungjae-lee/website/notes/arm-cortex-m3-m4-processor/scheduling-and-context-switching.md

 * The decision could be based on many factors such as system load, the priority of tasks, share resource access, or a simple Round-Robin method.

+### Preemptive Scheduling

+* Definition

+  The OS (or RTOS) can interrupt a currently running task and switch to another task based on priority or time slice.

+* Example

+  If a high-priority task becomes ready while a lower-priority task is running, the CPU will immediately switch to the high-priority task.

+* Use Cases

+  Real-time systems (e.g., RTOS), multitasking environments, responsive systems, etc.

+* Pros

+  * Better responsiveness to high-priority events.
+  * Fairer CPU time distribution in time-sharing systems.

+* Cons

+  * Requires context switching, which adds overhead.
+  * More complex to implement.

+### Non-Preemptive (Cooperative) Scheduling

+* Definition

+  Once a task starts running, it runs to completion (or until it yields the CPU voluntarily).

+* Example

+  A running task must finish or explicitly give up control for another task to run.

+* Use Cases

+  Simple embedded systems, cooperative multitasking, deterministic systems, etc.

+* Pros

+  * Simpler and less overhead (no forced context switches).
+  * Easier to reason about in terms of timing and resource usage.

+* Cons

+  * Poor responsiveness to high-priority events.
+  * Risk of CPU being hogged by poorly-behaved tasks.

 ## Context switching